AzizAmaanAhmed887/BackEnd-ExpressJS/README.md

 # BackEnd-ExpressJS

--> this repo shows code about ExpressJS
+-> this repo shows code about ExpressJS.
--> Here we added the package.json file so that a developer can download the node_module
+-> Here we added the package.json file so that a developer can download the node_module.
+-> Handling request added.